The Charter for Trees, Woods and People

 Although it won’t be adopted into law as a whole, the Tree Charter will exist in the public domain with a huge mandate from the vast number of organisations who contributed to it, and the thousands of people across the UK who have signed it.

-Excitingly, the new Charter will be launched at Lincoln Castle, which is home to one of the last two remaining copies of this historic document, which will be joined by the new Charter for Trees, Woods and People on 6th November 2017.
+Excitingly, the new Charter was launched at Lincoln Castle on the 6th November 2017.
+Lincoln Castle is home to one of the last two remaining copies of the historic document, The Charter of the Forest, which is now joined by the new Charter for Trees, Woods and People.